whats-good/uniform-graphql/notes.md

 - TMap makes it harder to reason with resolved union types.
 - Look into unique symbols to help the compiler understand that each semibrick is unique
 - Create a base abstract class for output types, so that you can take out the "R" field from the input types
+- current TODO: Enable the user to start using a custom context
+- second TODO: Pass the brick into the resolver function, and behind the scenes convert the function into the actual resolve function.
+This would mean that the developers wouldnt be coding the actual resolvers, but the resolver factories.
+This would need to take promises and thunks into consideration too.